 A representative number of installed lighting fixtures, switches, and receptacles located throughout the home were tested.
 Please note that it is not always possible for us to identify the purpose of every switch in the home.
 Switches may appear to be inoperable or serve no purpose for a variety of reasons, some of which include switches installed for future use, abandoned switches as part of renovation activities or those that operate a device under special conditions such as the heating of gutters in the winter.
 Specific questions about the purpose of unidentifiable switch uses should be directed to the current property owner.
 The grounding and polarity of receptacles within six feet of plumbing fixtures, and those attached to ground fault circuit interrupters (GFCI), if present, were also tested.
 The installation of GFCI protected circuits and/or outlets located within six feet of water, in unfinished basement areas, garage and the exterior of the home is a commonly accepted practice and required by many municipalities.
 All GFCI receptacles and GFCI circuit breakers should be tested monthly.
 There were GFCI protected circuits in the home.
-The present and tested GFCIs were tested and found to be functional.
+Some of the present and tested GFCIs were tested and found to be functional.
+Some were tested and found to be non-functional and marked with a blue dot.
+A non-functional GFCI should be replaced by a qualified electrician.

-NOTE: THREE PRONG OUTLET WITH OPEN GROUND:
+NOTE: MISSING EXTERIOR OUTLET COVER: